 Parker’s three decades with Boeing have included an assignment as chief operating officer of Boeing Defence Australia, in which he managed daily operations of the company’s largest international subsidiary, and as vice president and general manager of the Network and Space Systems division.

 Parker has a master’s degree in project management from Queensland University of Technology and is a Certified Practicing Project Director.
-He is a member of the Army Aviation Association of America, Association of the United States Army, Night Stalker Association and the Air Force Association.
+He is a member of the Air Force Association, Army Aviation Association of America, Association of the United States Army and the Night Stalker Association.